 Monument to Afanasy Nikitin in Tver.Florstein/wikipedia.org

-There is just one thing that the historic Russian city of Tver and the village of Chaul, near Mumbai, share: A statue of Russian traveler and merchant Afanasy Nikitin.
+There is just one thing that the historic Russian city of Tver and the village of Chaul, near Mumbai, share: A monument dedicated to Russian traveler and merchant Afanasy Nikitin.
 The first European to travel to and document his visit to India via the sea route after Niccolò de' Conti, Nikitin visited the country even before Vasco da Gama.
 Nikitin’s impressions of India were well documented in his narrative titled ‘Voyage Beyond Three Seas’.

 In the 15th century, Tver was famous for its adventurous merchants who traveled as to Europe and the Middle East.
 Little is known of Nikitin’s life before his voyage, which began when he decided to look for opportunities in the town of Shirvan, which is in modern-day Azerbaijan.
 At that time, the Grand Duke of Muschovy sent his ambassador to the town in the Caucasus.
 Nikitin and other merchants sailed on the Volga to reach Shirvan.
 He then made his way to Baku and to Persia (Iran) and lived in the country for a year before setting sail for India, a country that few people in Russia at that time knew anything about.